TimButokawa/districts-demo-wa/README.md

-## Washington State Districts
+## Washington State Legislative Districts
-WIP - Maybe a map, maybe some demographics information
-___
-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+__A react/redux project that includes a map with district borders and info cards with demographics information.__